 - 2 pounds shredded potatoes or hashbrowns

-- 2 cups cooked and chopped bacon, ham or sausage
+- 2 cups cooked and chopped bacon ham or sausage

 - ½ cup diced onions

-- 3 cups reduced fat cheddar cheese--we use Cabot
+- 3 cups cheddar cheese

 - ¼ teaspoon dry mustard